ectoflow/bugsnack/README.md

-Bugsnack includes some more exotic reporter-chaining functions, such as `bugsnack.MultiReporter`, which can send the same error to multiple `bugsnack.ErrorReporter`s at the same time, and `bugsnack.SlackReporter` which will write every error into a Slack webhook URL (really don't do this though).
+Bugsnack includes some more exotic reporter-chaining functions, such as `bugsnack.MultiReporter`, which can send the same error to multiple `bugsnack.ErrorReporter`s at the same time.
+Chaining `bugsnack.ErrorReporter`s is a powerful way to ensure you track all the errors within your application.

 # LICENSE